CloudCosmos/newsfetch.tech/docs/intro.md

 ### Installation

-All NewsFetch sub-projects use Poerty for managing dependencies.
+All NewsFetch subprojects use Poetry for managing dependencies.

-To get started, first navigate to the sub-module directory.
+To get started, first navigate to the submodule directory.
 Now create a virtual environment and activate it.

 ```bash
 python -m venv venv